-- (i) To understand agrarian structure and development in India which are two principal sources of approach to study the rural society in India; - (ii) To develop among students the Social Science skills on peasant society and social structure; and - (iii) To make the students to understand issues concerning rural local governance; its institutions and mechanisms.
+- (i)To understand agrarian structure and development in India. - (ii) To develop skill among the students of Rural Development critically diagnose village society ; and - (iii) To make the students to understand rural local governance; its institutions and change due to planned development.